If you’re facing a foreclosure in California, it’s a good idea to learn as much as you can about the process. In this article, you can find out:

 The citations to California foreclosure statutes are:

-The notice of sale must also be:
+At least 20 days before the sale, the notice of sale must also be: